• Skip to primary navigation

 dry ingredients in the mixing bowl

-You should get a dense, thick bread batter, almost like a loose dough.
+Tip: you should get a dense, thick bread batter, almost like a loose dough.
 We want the batter to be dense because the zucchini will release moisture when cooking.

 dense zucchini bread batter

-Add the add-ins: we add dark chocolate chips and chopped walnuts.
-Give another quick mix to incorporate them into the batter.
-You can reserve a handful of add-ins to sprinkle on top of the loaf.
+Tip: you can reserve a handful of add-ins to sprinkle on top of the loaf.

 dark chocolate chips and walnuts in the batter

-To make sure the vegan zucchini bread is fully cooked, poke it diagonally with a skewer or toothpick.
 If the skewer comes out dry, the bread is ready.
 If not, keep baking in increments of 3 minutes.

 Variations